intel/llvm/sycl/doc/UsersManual.md

     same as specifying -fsycl-help with no argument and emits help for all backends.

+**`-fsycl-host-compiler=<arg>`**

+    Informs the compiler driver that the host compilation step that is performed as part of the greater compilation flow will be performed by the compiler
+    <arg>.
+It is expected that <arg> is the compiler to be called, either by
+    name (in which the PATH will be used to discover it) or a fully qualified directory with compiler to invoke.
+This option is only useful when -fsycl is provided on the command line.

+**`-fsycl-host-compiler-options="opts"`**

+    Passes along the space separated quoted "opts" string as option arguments to the compiler specified with the -fsycl-host-compiler=<arg> option.
+It is expected that the options used here are compatible with the compiler specified via -fsycl-host-compiler=<arg>.

 # Example: SYCL device code compilation

 To invoke SYCL device compiler set `-fsycl-device-only` flag.